 In 2009, construction begins on Nemours Children’s Hospital in Orlando, Florida.
 In 2012, the hospital opens its doors to the new 630,000-square-foot hospital, offering 95 beds to children in need.

-A 40-page pictorial history publication that shares the complete history of the Trust has been published and is available as a PDF download from this website or by request from the duPont Trust.
+A fifty-page pictorial publication that shares the complete history of the Trust has been published and is available as a PDF download from this website or by request from the duPont Trust.